 Americans like to get together to see their country win, particularly on the world stage.
 However, if the US men’s team had not taken part in the 2014 World Cup, viewership statistics would have been much lower.
 The final of Euro 2016, between France and Portugal, got an average viewership of 5.89 million on ESPN’s English and Spanish channels, far below the 18.22 million that watched USA-Portugal in the 2014 World Cup.
 People in the US will casually follow a World Cup in droves, only to go back to watching football or basketball during the season.
 The fact that the US didn’t qualify for the 2018 World Cup made Americans even less interested in the tournament.
-It’s early days, but sources forecast that 45% of US sports fans plan to watch the World Cup 2022 on Fox, an increase of 30% over 2018 viewership on the channel.
-While impressive, the question remains about what sport they’ll return to watching after the tournament ended.
+Sources say that an average of almost 3.59 million viewers watched the World Cup 2022 on Fox, an increase of 30% over 2018 viewership on the channel.
+While impressive, the question remains about what sport they returned to watching after the tournament ended.
 It’s too soon to tell how many US sports fans will tune in to watch the Women’s 2023 World Cup – and if that will make a difference to the future of the sport.

 The Bottom Line: While soccer is still relatively new as a mainstream American sport, the excitement generated during World Cups is far from being seen outside of those events.
 But the fact that so many Millennials play the sport indicates that it will be a bigger part of American culture as it grows with them.
 Are you a soccer fan?
 Do you imagine yourself becoming one?